rasmus-leseberg/security-doc/README.md

 	- There are commercial and open-source application protection frameworks such as the OWASP ModSecurity Core Rule Set, and open-source log correlation software, such as the Elasticsearch, Logstash, Kibana (ELK) stack, that feature custom dashboards and alerting.

 ### Example of an attack
 **Scenario #1:** A health plan provider's website operator couldn't detect a breach due to a lack of monitoring and logging.
 An external party informed the health plan provider that an attacker had accessed and modified thousands of sensitive health records of more than 3.5 million patients.
-As there was no logging or monitoring of the system, the data breach could have been in progress since 2013, a period of more than seven years.
+As there was no logging or monitoring of the system, the data breach could have been in progress for many years.
 ### EDR
 ![edr](./assets/images/edr.png)
 ### SIEM